(LAST REVISED — September 11, 1017)

 • become familiar with, committed to, and abide by the major responsibilities and duties of the Board as set out in the Bylaws of Kean University.

-• devote time to learn how the Institution functions.
+• devote time to learn how the University functions.

 • accept the spirit of academic freedom and shared governance, under the authority of the President and the Board of Trustees.